 Bruno is currently working towards his Ph.D. in interdisciplinary studies (Education and Cultural Geography) where he combine arts-based methodologies and socio-cultural theories to trouble discrimination suffered by recyclers.
 Bruno will, collaboratively with recyclers, create and monitor a mobile art exhibit to explore whether art facilitates dialogue between the recyclers, the public, and São Paulo policymakers.
 Specifically, by working with recyclers to create art pieces made from recyclable material, his objectives are to: (a) monitor individual and community empowerment as an outcome of art creation and mobile art exhibitions; (b) evaluate the effectiveness of art in alleviating discrimination experienced by recyclers; and, (c) determine whether art can be used as a communication tool to enhance participation in agenda-setting process.
 His research will respond to the following: Can art decrease discrimination experienced by recyclers, and contribute to, or enhance, their participation in setting the public agenda?

-Crystal Tremblay completed a Master of Arts in the Department of Geography from the University of Victoria in 2007.
+Crystal Tremblay completed her PhD in the Department of Geography from the University of Victoria in 2013.
 Crystal has been working with the PSWM project since 2005 in various capacities.
-Her contributions include video productions (including ’Beyond Gramacho’ and ‘Participatory Video Practitioner’s Toolkit’ co-produced in 2010), co-editing the projects newsletters and helping to facilitate capacity-building activities in Brazil and Canada.
-Her PhD research is focused on the use of Participatory Video as a tool for public policy and empowerment for recycling cooperatives participating in the PSWM project.
+Her contributions include video productions (including ‘Beyond Gramacho’ and ‘Participatory Video Practitioner’s Toolkit’ co-produced in 2010), co-editing the projects newsletters and helping to facilitate capacity-building activities in Brazil and Canada.
+Her PhD research focused on the use of Participatory Video as a tool for public policy and empowerment for recycling cooperatives participating in the PSWM project.

 Clécio Machado Varjão did his undergraduate studies in Information Systems at Fundação Santo André, Brazil.
 He is currently enrolled in the Masters Program in Computer Science.
 He is funded through the PSWM project to develop a collective commercialization web system for the organized recycling groups (co-ops and associations) involved in the project in Brazil.
 Clécio is also working for the community-based research laboratory, where he provides computer related tasks and contributes to the Global Waste Database project.